aaronr7734/cs-440-group11-project2/README.md

 # BooksList

 This is a flask-based web service that allows users to create a wishlist of the books they want to read, add books so they can be wishlisted, and rate / review books.
-This particular version uses a Monalithic architecture.
+This particular version uses a MVC architecture.

 # Building and running